AllenYoungblood/FibSeq/README.md

 # FibSeq
-First declaration of FibSeq project
- This branch is for Java Doc to be added
+This is the GitHub back up of my fibonacci sequence assignment for my Java developemnt class.
+This is a very simple recurrsive application to generate a fibonacci sequence which will need updating due to it running in exponential time